ZhangDianPeng/dborm-mysql/README.md

 Wrap fn for Transaction processing.
 The nth is the position of 'conn' in fn parameter list.

 If these is a Error in fn, it will rollback all sql-querys with conn.
-Each sql-query must hava a "conn" param.
+Each sql-query must have a "conn" param.

 ```javascript
 db.wrapTransaction(async function(addUsers, deleteUserIds, conn){